natir/variantplaner/docs/usages.md

 ### Merge all variant

-We can now aggregate all variant present in our dataset to perform this operation we use divide to conquer merge methode by generate temporary file.
-By default file are write in `/tmp` but you can control where these files are write by set `TMPDIR`, `TEMP` or `TMP` directory.
+We can now aggregate all variant present in our dataset to perform this operation we use divide to conquer merge method by generate temporary file.
+By default, file are written in `/tmp` but you can control where these files are written by set `TMPDIR`, `TEMP` or `TMP` directory.

 ```bash
 input=$(ls variants/ | xargs -I {} -x echo "-i variants/"{} | tr '\n' ' ')
 variantplaner -t 8 struct $(echo $input) variants -o variants.parquet
 ```

-File `variants.parquet` containt all uniq variants present in dataset.
+File `variants.parquet` contains all unique variants present in dataset.

 ### Genotypes structuration